+- driver behaviour or fault;

-- Roadway design or control
+- · roadway design or control;

-- Poor roadway maintenance
+- · poor roadway maintenance; and

-- Vehicle failure
+- vehicle failure.

 Factor of risk identification were discussed with the local authority and academic institutions of Tabuk city.
 In Tabuk, there are three different organisations with access to information and data related to road traffic accidents.
 These are: traffic police, the hospitals and the Red Crescent.
 Factors related to accidents and injuries therefore need to be collated and combined from these three organisations.
-The most import-
+The most important factors associated with accidents include general circumstances, vehicle and driver characteristics at the time of the accident and type of casualty and its severity.
+The detailed factors are described in Table I.